FredrikKvalvik/pi-setup/README.md

 ## docker and docker-compose

-1. run `sudo sh docker_install.sh` to install docker
+1. run `sudo bash docker_install.sh` to install docker
 1. reboot the pi. `sudo reboot now`
-1. run `sudo sh docker_compose_install.sh` to install docker-compose
+1. run `sudo bash docker_compose_install.sh` to install docker-compose

 - the reboot has to happen to update docker group and allow non-root users to use docker
 - this also installs portainer, a GUI for managing docker containers and is found at [PI-IP-address]:9000